ClusterlessHQ/clusterless/docs/adr/0003-arc-state-and-data-metadata.md

 - `complete` - the workload was successful
 - `partial` - the workload did not complete, but some data was created
+- `empty` - intentionally no data in this lot, for audit completeness, also a flag to subscribers
 - `removed` - all the data in the manifest was removed from storage

+The `empty` state is important for subscribers.
+An event will still be sent on completion of a lot, but the subscribers may act differently if the lot contains no data.
+Gap reporting tools will depend on this state.

 The relationship between a `lot` and manifest files is one-to-many.
 That is, a dataset lot may have a hierarchical set of manifest files, one for each leaf partition (if the lot is broken into parts to allow for parallelization of